Biharinath

 Biharinath is the tallest hill of Bankura District, in the Indian state of West Bengal., and one of the dense forest areas of the district.
 It is a part of the Eastern Ghats.
 It is 451 m high.
-It is situated about 60 km north-west of Bankura town and 8 km north-east of Saltora town.
+It is situated about 60 km north-west of Bankura town and 8 km north-east of Saltora village in Saltora block.